itsqyh/Awesome-LMMs-Mechanistic-Interpretability/README.md

   </a>
 </p>

-Future contributors are welcome, and feel free to send pull requests in hopes that Awesome-LMMs-Mechanistic-Interpretability can become a more mature toolbox in the machine learning community.
+Future contributors are welcome, and feel free to send pull requests in hopes that Awesome-LMMs-Mechanistic-Interpretability can become a more mature repo in the Large Multimodal Models' community.